 A rigorous methodology

 To make up for a lack of data, we have created an exhaustive Corporate Reference System comprising Rules and Guides & Manuals relating to FA.
 These materials are crucial for several reasons: first because FA is a new discipline with no existing internationally recognized industrial standards; and second because these documents make it possible to incorporate operational feedback and R&D results regarding technology and modelling, which we can then adapt to operational requirements.

 In deep offshore projects, flow obstacles mainly arise from the chemistry of complex fluids.
 The goal of the FA approach is to anticipate and estimate risks for deposit formation, which is not an easy task.

 For this reason, we do not yet know how to treat long multiphase lines for wax.
-As for hydrates, some solutions do currently exist, such as avoiding the hydrate zone or protecting production lines during shutdowns.
-Here at Total we are working on new solutions for our projects, such as the use of low dosage hydrate inhibitor (LDHI) additives in order to operate in the hydrate zone without risk, whether temporarily (K5-F in the Netherlands, Pazflor in Angola, Moho-Bilondo in the Republic of Congo, etc.) or on a permanent basis (planned for Egina in Nigeria, Pleyade in Argentina, Ichthys in Australia, etc.).
+As for hydrates, some solutions do currently exist, such as avoiding the hydrate zone or preserving production lines during shutdowns.
+Here at Total we are working on new solutions for our projects, such as the use of natural properties of some oils to delay hydrate formation or use low dosage hydrate inhibitor (LDHI) additives in order to operate in the hydrate zone without risk, whether temporarily or on a permanent basis.
 The use of LDHI in gas fields is unique to Total (South Pars in Iran in 2002 and Dolphin in Qatar in 2007).